-Effect.
-Insolvency proceedings have the following effects:

-- The court appoints a bankruptcy trustee.
+- Effect.
+Insolvency proceedings have the following effects: - the court appoints a bankruptcy trustee.
 The trustee is a public officer (pubblico ufficiale) and is personally liable if he does not discharge his duties diligently and in the creditors' best interests.
-The trustee controls the company and its assets, and acts as a representative of the estate. - The court sets a date for a proof of claims hearing.
+The trustee controls the company and its assets, and acts as a representative of the estate; - the court sets a date for a proof of claims hearing.
 Creditors must file their claims with the court at least 30 days before the hearing date.
-If they miss this deadline, they can still file their claims within 12 months of the court approving the final schedule of liabilities (stato passivo). - The trustee submits a proposed liquidation programme to a creditors' committee.
-This programme details the actions which the trustee plans to take (for example, the sale of certain assets or the company as a going concern, and clawback actions). - The court appoints a creditors' committee, which is composed of between three and five members selected from among the creditors.
+If they miss this deadline, they can still file their claims within 12 months of the court approving the final schedule of liabilities (stato passivo); - the trustee submits a proposed liquidation programme to a creditors' committee.
+This programme details the actions which the trustee plans to take (for example, the sale of certain assets or the company as a going concern, and claw-back actions); - the court appoints a creditors' committee, which is composed of between three and five members selected from among the creditors.
 The committee approves certain transactions and the liquidation programme (see above, Consents and approvals).
-Once the creditors' committee has approved the liquidation programme by a majority vote, it submits the plan to court. - An automatic stay prevents creditors from pursuing claims outside the court, foreclosing collateral or taking enforcement actions.
-The only exceptions apply to certain banking mortgage creditors and to holders of financial guarantees (see Question 4, Special proceedings to enforce a financial guarantee (procedura esecutiva su beni oggetto di garanzia finanziaria)).
+Once the creditors' committee has approved the liquidation programme by a majority vote, it submits the plan to court; - an automatic stay prevents creditors from pursuing claims outside the court, foreclosing collateral or taking enforcement actions.
+The only exceptions apply to certain banking mortgage creditors and to holders of financial guarantees (see Question 4, Special proceedings to enforce a financial guarantee (procedura esecutiva su beni oggetto di garanzia finanziaria)); - creditors' claims freeze on the filing date, other than claims for interest on secured claims, which continue to accrue during the proceedings; - the company's directors, officers and statutory auditors are exposed to the risk of civil or criminal charges relating to the insolvency (see Question 8);